OmniLayer/spec/README.md

 Marking an address as savings is PERMANENT and cannot be undone.
 If an address is marked as savings, the reversibility rules affect not only Mastercoins, but any Master Protocol child currency stored at that address.

-When marking an address as savings, the reference payment should point to a “guardian” address authorized to reverse fraudulent transactions.
+When marking an address as savings, the reference payment points to a “guardian” address authorized to reverse fraudulent transactions.
 The guardian address should preferably be from an unused offline or paper wallet.
-The sending address should be the address to be marked as savings.
+The sending address is the address to be marked as savings.

 When a fraudulent transaction is reversed, any pending funds go to the guardian address, rather than going back to the compromised savings address.
 Also, any funds which remain in the compromised address also go to the guardian wallet.

 An address marked as savings can only do [Simple Send](#simple-send) transactions (transaction type=0, version=0).
-All other transaction types and versions should be ignored, as they are invalid from a savings address.
+All other transaction types and versions must be ignored, as they are invalid from a savings address.
 By this logic, savings wallets cannot be destroyed by publishing a transaction with an unrecognized version number (see [Transaction Versioning](#transaction-versioning) above) as can other addresses.

 ### Marking a Savings Address as Compromised